Stilic/zargen/README.md

 # zargen
-A static site generator thats just works.
+A static site generator that just works.